splightplatform/splight-cli/README.md

 The available subcommands are

-- `create` for creating new workspace.
+- `create <name>` to create a new workspace.
 After the creation of a new worskpace you need to configure _Splight CLI_ with `splightcli configure`.
-- `delete` for deleting an existing workspace.
+- `delete <name>` to delete an existing workspace.
-- `list` for listing the differents configured workspaces and showing the workspace in use.
+- `list` to list the differents configured workspaces.
+Current workspace displays a '*' to the left.
-- `select` for switching between the different configured workspaces.
+- `select <name>` to switch between different configured workspaces.
+- `show <name>` to display the contents of an existing workspace.

 ## Developing Components